cx-prog-lang/.github/features/func_in_struct.md

 A function member is a function pointer whose default value is implied in the containing structure's explicit initializer and compound literal.
 For this matter, a structure _should_ define a default value if it contains any function members.
 The function member's initial value specified in the explicit initializer will be ignored.

-From the referencer's point of view, a function member is exactly the same as a function pointer member.
+From the referencer's point of view, a function member is exactly the same as a function pointer member: function members have _function pointer_ types, not _function_ types.

 ## Example